-The UofA Northern Research Awards aim to promote interest in northern studies, and provide opportunities for senior undergraduate and graduate students to obtain experience and professional training in the North.
+The UofA Northern Research Awards (UANRA) aim to promote interest in northern studies, and provide opportunities for senior undergraduate and graduate students to obtain experience and professional training in the North.

 To provide seed money to initiate field research in or about the circumpolar north.

 Open to graduate and senior undergraduates of the UofA.

 Tenable for one year effective April 1 of the granting year.
 Applicants can apply for only one UofA Northern Award per year to a maximum of 3 awards/Masters and 4 awards per PhD program.